netmet1/constellation-node-automation/README.md

 ---
 ### ABOUT THIS PROGRAM <a name="what"></a>

-A fun little program to run on your node.
+A fun program to run on your node.
 It will send you alerts so you can keep up to date on the progress of your node, DAGs, rewards, and basic **system engineering** statistics, to help keep you in the know.

-**THIS IS A FREE AND SIMPLE PROGRAM, IT TAKES NO RESPONSIBILITY FOR RESULTS, OUTCOMES, AND ANYTHING ELSE THAT MIGHT CAUSE ISSUES.
+**IT TAKES NO RESPONSIBILITY FOR RESULTS, OUTCOMES, AND ANYTHING ELSE THAT MIGHT CAUSE ISSUES.
 USE AT YOUR OWN RISK**

 #### This is a dynamic script that runs directly on your node to update you with your node's progress via:
     1. Text Message (mms or sms)